-- A. COE Goal I: Provide a safe, friendly and non-discriminatory learning environment that prepares our students for success upon graduation and encourages life-long learning. - B. University Goals 1, 6, 7 and 8 address the education of our students in the broadest of terms and encompass the first college goal.
+A. COE Goal I: Provide a safe, friendly and non-discriminatory learning environment that prepares our students for success upon graduation and encourages life-long learning.

+B. University Goals 1, 6, 7 and 8 address the education of our students in the broadest of terms and encompass the first college goal.
+Academic Affairs Goals (Appendix VIII) AA1, AA5, AA7, and AA8 are focus on the learning environment and student achievement.